Clinical trial is planned based on results from preclinical study.

 Exercising to help the body use blood sugar efficiently

-Monitoring blood sugar levels several times a day, as directed by your healthcare provider, and learning how to adjust your meals and insulin dose as needed.
+Monitoring blood sugar levels by fingerstick testing several times a day or by continuous monitoring, as directed by your healthcare provider, and learning how to adjust your meals and insulin dose as needed

 Having regular hemoglobin A1C testing.
 This is advised at least 2 times a year.
 You may need to do this more often if your blood sugar level stays too high.

 Research is being done to find better ways to manage diabetes.
 This includes looking for other ways to take insulin such as through pens, inhalers, pills, or pumps.
 Researchers have also found some genetic markers for type 1 diabetes.
 Pancreas and islet cell transplants are considered experimental treatments.